← Library · Guide

 Where it works

-It works best on tasks with a clear definition of done: a failing test, a specific bug, a small refactor, an endpoint, a UI fix against a screenshot.
+It works best on tasks with a clear definition of done: a failing test, a specific bug, a small refactor, an endpoint, a UI fix against a screenshot or sim.
 The easier the result is to verify with a command, the less hell leaks out.

 Where it hurts

 The agent does not know implicit product decisions, may fix the symptom instead of the cause, and often misses adjacent code paths.
-It needs tests, diff review, and sometimes a human saying: no, little demon, that is a workaround wearing a solution costume.
+It needs tests, diff review, and sometimes a human saying: no, that is a workaround wearing a solution costume.
+Inconsistent monorepos and missing CI turn agents into confident debt machines.

 What to remember

 A coding agent amplifies engineering discipline.
 If the project has tests, small tasks, and clean boundaries, it accelerates it.
-If the project is chaos, it just moves the chaos faster.
+If the project has unclear boundaries, it just produces technical debt faster.
+Build the verification loop first; then give the model more rope.